dagon12345/RagnarokHotKeyInWinforms/README.md

 -Successfully created the new Macro Switch form.
 This is all database integrated;
 -Removed the secret keys and secret appsettings.json for privacy purposes.
 -Removed the additional unused form;
--Created a new model named Macro Switch instead of just Macro.
+-Created a new model named Macro Switch instead of just Macro;
+-Finished the attack defend functionality;
+-Finished all the function needed.